 Plains Zebra are medium sized and thick-bodied with relatively short legs.
 Both male and female Plains zebra stand about 1.4 metres (4.6 feet) high at the shoulder, are approximately 2.3 metres (8 feet) long and weigh about 294 kilograms (646 pounds) however males may weigh 10% more than females.

-Like all zebra, Plains Zebra are boldly striped in black and white and no two individuals look exactly alike.
+Like all zebra, they are boldly striped in black and white and no two individuals look exactly alike.
 All have vertical stripes on the forepart of the body, which travel towards the horizontal stripes on their hindquarters.
 The northern species of Plains Zebra have narrower and more defined striping whereas southern populations have varied but lesser amounts of striping on the under parts, the legs and the hindquarters.

 Like all zebra, Plains zebra have acute vision and hearing which helps them detect predators early.
 They also have an excellent sense of taste in which they can detect slight changes of their food quality.